Anisocoria and Horner’s Syndrome

 - Horner’s syndrome is characterized by unilateral ptosis and miosis secondary to a loss of sympathetic neurologic tone to the eye.
-May be associated with iris heterochromia and/or difference in amount of sweating between the right and left side of the face, head, or body.
+May be associated with iris heterochromia and/or a difference in the amount of sweating between the right and left side of the face, head, or body.

-- Dr. Shin provided a general explanation of the sympathetic and parasympathetic nervous systems and the pupil abnormalities that occur with imbalance between the two systems.
+- Dr. Shin provided a general explanation of the sympathetic and parasympathetic nervous systems and the pupil abnormalities that occur with an imbalance between the two systems.

 - With Horner’s syndrome, the pupil size difference is generally more apparent in the dark than the light.

 - Pharmacologic testing for Horner’s syndrome with cocaine drops was positive because cocaine caused dilation of the unaffected pupil but not the smaller affected pupil.

 - Cocaine blocked the reuptake of norepinephrine (NE), the sympathetic neurotransmitter, and since there was a lack of NE in the space after the nerve ending (postganglionic synapse), the affected eye failed to dilate.

 - The positive cocaine test for Horner’s syndrome indicates an adverse effect on the sympathetic nervous system but does not reveal the pathologic location along the pathway.

 - Differential diagnosis includes neuroblastoma, another upper chest/lower neck masses, and carotid and brainstem lesions.

 Uveitis refers to inflammation of any of the structures of the uvea: iris, ciliary body, or choroid.
 Iridocyclitis or iritis, also known as anterior uveitis, refers to inflammation of the iris, anterior chamber, or ciliary body.